Showing top 0 results 0 results found

 Pro tip!
 It’s a good practice to hit the record button and then say, “We’re recording a meeting,” and move on to the objectives.
 This way, your message about recording a meeting is actually a part of the recording.
 You’re in compliance with any laws or policies, and no one can say that you didn’t let them know you would be recording.

-Objectives and going through the agenda
+Objectives and going through the team meeting agenda

 3. State the objective and expected outcomes